universewithin/universewithin.github.io/index.md

 <div id="sketch-holder"></div>

-Use touchscreen to rotate object, and count the number of:
+Use touchscreen to rotate object, and count the number of  :

 - faces?
 - edges?
-- vertices ?
+- vertices?

 ---